-The printed literature that apears in the back of CD cases.
+The printed literature that appears in the back of CD cases.

-Protective sleeve held inside the main cover that houses and proctects the record.
+Protective sleeve held inside the main cover that houses and protects the record.

 An item that appears as part of a record or CD's packaging such as a lyric insert, poster or postcard.

 A spoken word disc.
 These are normally promotional and sometimes contain a press conference.

 More commonly known as the sleeve or cover.
 The jacket is the external pocket the inner sleeve is inserted into.